nalicia/Final_Project/README.md

 https://public.tableau.com/shared/6NX7948XF?:display_count=n&:origin=viz_share_link

-#### One question: If you had more time, where would you like to investigate for finer tuning?
-Keep this in mind as the presentation is being put together since it could be a really strong talking point.

 # Team Communication Protocols
 - Scheduled class time used as main collaborative work sessions
 - Slack group chat used as an update channel for our individual work
+- GitHub for individual technical work and group work
-- If needed, additional zoom meetings may be used
+- If needed, additional Zoom meetings may be used

 ## Authors
 > Becca Mae Hinkle | Chris Newell | Nalicia Tilman | Will Wilson